 - Request your crash report by mail.
 Mail the request to the following address:

 Little Rock, Arkansas 72209

-When requesting your Arkansas Highway Patrol crash report, you will need to know the date of the crash, the highway number where the accident occurred, county, and the name of at least one driver.
+When requesting your Arkansas Highway Patrol crash report, you will need to know the date of the crash, the highway number where the accident occurred, the county, and the name of at least one driver.

-Get an Arkansas Auto Accident Lawyer You Can Trust
+Contact an Arkansas Auto Accident Lawyer You Can Trust

-If you have any questions about getting your Arkansas highway patrol crash report or want to file a personal injury claim against the at-fault driver, speak to an experienced Arkansas car accident lawyer at the Cottrell Law Office.
+If you have any questions about getting your Arkansas highway patrol crash report or want to file a personal injury claim against the at-fault driver, speak to an experienced Arkansas car accident lawyer at Cottrell Law Office.

-Our personal injury lawyers can answer any questions you may have about getting your accident report and help you with your claim.
+Our Arkansas personal injury lawyers can answer any questions you may have about getting your accident report and help you with your claim.